Fa2bio/Delivery-Api/README.md

 ```
 ## <a name="run-application"></a>Run Application

-After meeting the prerequisites and installation, run the main method as a spring boot project in DeliveryApi.java
+After meeting the requirements and installation, run the main method as a spring boot project in DeliveryApi.java

 ## <a name="general-usage"></a>General Usage

 In addition to CRUD, it is possible to generate a pdf sales report generated with Jasper Reports